 If effective permeabilities were accurately represented by arithmetic averages, then a permeability grid could be constructed with exactly the same procedure as was used to construct the porosity grid.
 Unfortunately, permeability modeling and scaleup are not so simple.
-However, considerable simplification of permeability modeling in carbonates is obtained from the observation that effective permeabilities within flow units are generally well approximated by a one-third power average, where $k{eff}$ is the effective permeability for a volume of rock, $k_i$ is the permeability of a small-scale sample within the volume, and n is the number of such samples.
+However, considerable simplification of permeability modeling in carbonates is obtained from the observation that effective permeabilities within flow units are generally well approximated by a one-third power average, where k{eff} is the effective permeability for a volume of rock, k_i is the permeability of a small-scale sample within the volume, and n is the number of such samples.
 The one-third power average for effective permeability is a theoretical result that applies in three dimensions when the small-scale permeabilities are log-normally distributed, are isotropic, and have isotropic spatial correlations whose correlation ranges are small compared with the size of the averaging volume (Hristopulos and Christakos, 1999).
 These conditions are well approximated by the small-scale permeabilities within most carbonate flow units where the spatial correlations are weak, most of the variance is concentrated at small scales, and the correlation ranges are only moderately anisotropic (Jennings, 2000; Jennings and others, 2000).
-In addition, most core-scale permeability data from carbonate outcrops and subsurface reservoirs are approximately log-normally distributed with only moderate directional permeability anisotropy.
-The validity of a one-third power average for approximating effective permeabilities within a carbonate flow unit has been experimentally verified (Noetinger and Jacquin, 1991).
+In addition, most core-scale permeability data from carbonate outcrops and subsurface reservoirs are approximately log-normally distributed with only moderate directional permeabilities within a carbonate flow unit has been experimentally verified (Noetinger and Jacquin, 1991).
+The use of power averaging greatly simplifies permeability grid construction and scaleup because k{eff} as expressed in equation 20 may be viewed as the cube of an arithmetic average of permeabilities raised to an exponent of 1/3.
+Thus, a grid of effective permeabilities at scaleup level 3 may be constructed from well-log-based permeability estimates at level 1 by (1) raising the level 1 data to an exponent of 1/3, (2) applying the same modeling procedure as was used for porosity, and (3) raising the resulting grid values to an exponent of 3.

-$$k{eff} = \left(\frac{\sum k_i^{1/3}}{n}\right)^3 \tag{20}$$
+$$k{eff} = \left(\frac{\sum k_i^{1/3}}{n}\right)^3 , \qquad (20)$$